xuatz/xbo/README.md

 ### 2022
 - revamp fetch pushbullet pushes and store it with hasura
+- add authentication for hasura graphql mutations at least
 ### 2019 (will revist and update the list here according before the end of ~~2019~~ 2022 lul)

 - Proper zero to full sync strategy